marcusoftnet/marcusoftnet.github.io/_posts/2008-04-29-how-to-fail-tfs-build-on-test-failing.md

 complete build.

 I extended his code to use the test-status-flag on the tasks that follow the test, i.e. the publish task.
-This task deploys the <span id="SPELLING_ERROR_2" class="blsp-spelling-corrected">executables to my <span id="SPELLING_ERROR_3" class="blsp-spelling-corrected">test server, update the documentation etc.
+This task deploys the executables to my <span id="SPELLING_ERROR_3" class="blsp-spelling-corrected">test server, update the documentation etc.